MongoDB AMP Test Generation & Validation

 I consolidated everything into a report with actionable recommendations that the testing team (and stakeholders reviewing their strategies!) could easily reference.

 At our monthly All Hands, leadership and 5+ engineering teams get updates on org-wide work.
-With a broad audience and limited time, I summarized my insights into a couple slides before my PM and engineer dove into technical designs.
+With a broad audience and limited time, I summarized my insights into a couple slides before my PM and engineer dove into the technical designs.

 Impact: My insights directly influenced the 12 month roadmap for the testing team, resulting in 2 standardized testing tools now scaled across AMP to accelerate the delivery of customer projects